IZA Prize in Labor Economics: Funding and prize components

-The IZA Prize in Labor Economics consists of a prize medal and a cash award of 50,000 euros.
+The IZA Prize in Labor Economics consisted of a prize medal and a cash award of 50,000 euros.
 This provides the monetary support for the recipients' past and future research and is meant to stimulate further labor market research.

 Nomination and selection process

 IZA has a worldwide network of over 1,300 labor economists who collaborate as research fellows with the institute.
 Each year they nominate candidates for the IZA Prize in Labor Economics from the research and work of their peers and colleagues.
 The nominations are reviewed by the IZA Prize Committee, which consists of IZA representatives, Research Fellows and prominent international labor economists.

 IZA Prize Committee

-Since the establishment of the prize, five Nobel laureates in Economics have served as members of the Prize Committee, George Akerlof, Gary Becker, James Heckman, Joseph Stiglitz and David Card.
-The committee is coordinated by Daniel S. Hamermesh.
-Current members of the committee besides Hamermesh are: Francine D. Blau (Cornell University), Richard Blundell (University College London), George Borjas (Harvard University), David Card (University of California, Berkeley), and Shelly Lundberg (University of California, Santa Barbara).
+Five Nobel laureates in Economics have served as members of the Prize Committee, George Akerlof, Gary Becker, James Heckman, Joseph Stiglitz and David Card.
+The committee was coordinated by Daniel S. Hamermesh.
+Final members, besides Hamermesh were: Francine D. Blau (Cornell University), Richard Blundell (University College London), George Borjas (Harvard University), David Card (University of California, Berkeley), and Shelly Lundberg (University of California, Santa Barbara).